Skip to main content

 This was the movie I was most rooting for during the Oscars that year (chill out, I liked Everything Everywhere All At Once too), even though it walked away empty-handed.
 The film pulls off a lot that is hard to achieve in film and storytelling.
 All the performances were phenomenal.
 It walks that line between somber and hilarious.
 And it is actually one of those rare films that actually puts into words just how distressing it can be when a friendship just breaks apart.

 But it’s also not just the idea of friendship itself that the movie explores, but the unique space that male-friendship occupies.
-I think every review I read of the film singled out how the film specifically deconstructs the complexities of male friendship and how that made this film unique.
+I think every review I read of the film singled out how it specifically deconstructs the complexities of male friendship and how that made this film unique.
 And this begs the question … why?
 Why is the film such an outlier for unwrapping the intricacies of adult-male friendship?

 Mad Men (2007)